 Don’t rely on excuses

 Try not to use excuses, which is easier said than done.
 I know I have that problem.
-However, if you give them excuses then you give the person(s) making the request of you, room to convince you to say yes.
+However, if you give them excuses, then you give the person(s) making the request of your room to convince you to say yes.